-Top up a few times a week with a supplement to ensure you're getting enough.
-A well-planned, varied vegan diet, including B12 fortified foods and supplements, not only meets your requirements but provides a healthier source than meat or dairy, setting you up for a healthy old age.
+All vegans, and everyone over 50, should take a supplement - and there's no reason not to.
+A well-planned, varied vegan diet, including B12 fortified foods and regular supplements, not only will meet your requirements but provide a healthier source than meat or dairy, setting you up for a healthy old age.

-Email: health@viva.org.uk • Web: vivahealth.org.uk
+Email: health@viva.org.uk • Web: www.vivahealth.org.uk